 Router tables are most commonly horizontal with the router mounted up side down with the cutter pointing up through a hole in the table surface.

 Like routers, tables come in a wide variety of styles.
 The three most common are;

-Bench top table.
+Bench top or portable table.

 The full sized table.

 This type of table is larger.
 A common size for this table is 32 inches long by 24 inches wide.
 The table can have legs that raise them off the floor or can have a cabinet under the tabletop.
 A full sized table will normally have a removable aluminum or plastic plate.
 The router is then mounted to this plate.

 Most router tables will have a miter track and a fence with a bit guard.
 Because a router creates a lot of saw dust many fences have a dust port in the middle for use with a shop vac or larger dust collection system.